Library Services for Children and Young People

 New Loan Period - 21 Days

-From Wednesday 28 November 2012 Birmingham libraries will begin trialling a 21 day loan period for books.
+From Wednesday 28 November 2012 Birmingham libraries began a 21 day loan period for books.
 This trial will last for 12 months and after this we will ask for your views.

 The Great Kindle Relay Project - ebook now out!